-(b) New standards, amendments and interpretations not yet adopted
+2.3.2 New standards and interpretations not yet effective

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2018 reporting periods and have not yet been adopted by the Group.
-The Group assesses the impact of these new standards and interpretations as follows:
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2019 reporting periods and have not been early adopted by the Group.
+These standards are not expected to have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.